- Course search

 If you don’t gain the grades you were expecting, try not to worry.
 We may still be able to offer you a place on your chosen course.
 Check UCAS track to see if you have been accepted.
 However, if you have been unsuccessful in gaining a place on the course you have applied for, we would still recommend contacting us as we may be able to offer an alternative course.

-The University of Derby Students’ Union (UDSU) can provide help and advice on a variety of issues, and the University also operates a Student Wellbeing Service offering a wide range of support from health and personal issues, to finance worries and academic study support.
+The Union of Students can provide help and advice on a variety of issues, and the University also operates a Student Wellbeing Service offering a wide range of support from health and personal issues, to finance worries and academic study support.
 Contact us before you enrol to find out how we can help.

 Preparing to go to university